Where is Student Health Services located?

 Do I need an appointment?

 Students do not need an appointment to see a Student Health Services (SHS) nurse (no charge).
 An appointment is necessary to see a SHS medical provider (MD, NP).
-The fee is $25 for the visit.
+There is a fee for the visit.
 A physician or nurse practitioner can be seen after consulting a nurse.

-Yes.
-The services of the Wheaton College SHS are available to all students and their spouses regardless of your health insurance coverage.
+The services of the Wheaton College SHS are available to all actively enrolled students and their spouses regardless of your health insurance coverage.

 Can I still use Student Health Services after I have graduated?

-Graduating seniors, graduate and PhD students may continue to use Student Health for 2 weeks after graduation.
+Graduating seniors, Graduate and PhD students may continue to use Student Health Services for 2 weeks after graduation.
 Due to the liability and billing practices, SHS cannot continue care past this time.
 We will assist you in finding excellent care in the community if needed.

 How long do you keep my medical records?

-Student Health Services maintains all student medical records for ten years from the time of graduation.
+Student Health Services maintains all student medical records for ten years from the time of graduation, transfer or withdrawal.

 I am going on a trip, and I think I need certain immunizations.
 What should I do?

-SHS has an international travel clinic that provides consultations and immunizations for only Wheaton College sponsored trips.
+SHS has an international travel clinic that provides consultations and immunizations for Wheaton College sponsored trips or for personal for travel students only.
 Call 630-752-5072 to schedule an appointment.
 Please note: Travel appointments can often be booked far in advance so call as soon as you know your plans to get the best appointment availability.
 There is a fee for these consults.

 Can Student Health Services write an excuse to my professor if I was sick and did not go to class?